plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 create_metamer_figure(met, "Default penalty");
 ```

 In the above figure, the top row shows: the target image, the metamer, and a histogram of pixel values in those two images.
-The bottom rows shows the model representation of the top two rows.
+The bottom row shows the model representation of the top two images.
 We can see that the two representations on the bottom match and thus the two images on the top are metamers.

 By looking at the histogram (and the "range" section in the title of the images on the top row), we can see that the pixel values in our metamer vary between 0 and 1 and, since it was initialized with a patch of uniformly-distributed noise, those pixels are widely distributed between those values.